Plant-Food-Research-Open/HEImiRA-pipeline/README.md

 _Host environment intersection miRNA annotation_ pipeline

 ## Introduction
+HEImiRA (Host Environment Intersection miRNA Annotation) pipeline annotates miRNAs from sRNA-Seq in relation to the taxonomy of a given host and target organism.

+The pipeline was designed and used for quantifying cross-kingdom miRNA transfer, but could be directly applied to host-pathogen sample miRNA annotation, and possibly other areas.

-HEImiRA (Host Environment Intersection miRNA Annotation) pipeline is built with Nextflow using singularity containers from the [Galaxy Project] and a custom python container, to annotate miRNAs represented in sRNA-Seq data against the [miRBase](https://www.mirbase.org/) miRNA mature reference sequences.
+HEImiRA pipeline is built with Nextflow using singularity containers from the [Galaxy Project] and a custom python container, to annotate miRNAs represented in sRNA-Seq data against the [miRBase](https://www.mirbase.org/) miRNA mature reference sequences.

 ## Summary
 ### Input